-- Approval of any amendment to the Ordinance proposed by OCTA which changes the funding categories, programs or discrete projects identified for improvements in the Funding Plan. - Receive and rReview of select documentation establishing annual eligibility by a jurisdictions including a jurisdiction'sthe CMP, MFP, Expenditure Report, LSSP, and PMP. - Verification that the OCTA is proceeding in accordance with the M2 Plan and is meeting the performance standards outlined in the Ordinance.
+- Approval of any amendment to the Ordinance proposed by OCTA which changes the funding categories, programs or discrete projects identified for improvements in the Funding Plan. - Receive and review select documentation establishing annual eligibility by jurisdictions including the CMP, MFP, Expenditure Report, LSSP, and PMP. - Verification that the OCTA is proceeding in accordance with the M2 Plan and is meeting the performance standards outlined in the Ordinance.

-The TOC designates the Annual Eligibility Review (AER) subcommittee to first receive and review five of the thirteenthe required eligibility requirements components listed in the Ordinance including.
-The AER subcommittee reviews the CMP, MFP, Expenditure Report, LSSP, and PMP for each local jurisdiction on an annual basis.
-The AER subcommittee confirms it has completed the eligibility determinationits eligibility-process annually to the TOC.
+The TOC designates the Annual Eligibility Review (AER) subcommittee to first receive and review the required eligibility components for each local jurisdiction on an annual basis.
+The AER subcommittee affirms that it has completed its receipt and review process annually to the TOC.

-In addition, OCTA staff will review items that do not directly require TOC approval_review and confirm complianceacceptance.
+In addition, OCTA staff will review items that do not directly require TOC receipt and review and confirm acceptance.
 After TOC and OCTA's review of all eligibility requirements, OCTA staff will prepare eligibility recommendations for the OCTA Board of Directors (Board).
 The OCTA Regional Planning and Highways Committee reviews the item prior to being considered by the full Board.
 The Board will make a final determination as to whether or not a local jurisdiction remains eligible for M2 funding on an annual basis.